Subscribe to Updates

 Three years after his release from prison, the former metalworker’s election to the presidency marked the culmination of an incredible political comeback.
 Between 2003 to 2010, the man who is known as Lula led Brazil for two terms.
 But the 77-year-old former metalworker is up against a number of obstacles as he tries to keep his campaign promises, which include saving the Amazon rainforest and ending hunger.

-See also Wells Fargo bank to pay $3.7 billion fine for violating customer funds
+See also Wells Fargo bank fined $3.7 billion for customer fund violations

 The symbol of the Latin American left must contend with a highly divided country in addition to fiscal challenges and a dimmed future for the largest economy in the continent.
 The obstacles are more severe now than they were in 2003, according to Graziella Testa, a political scientist at the Getlio Vargas Foundation.
 The first is how the government will react to radical organizations that openly oppose democracy and the election results.
 In a second-round run-off, Lula defeated the incumbent, a far-right populist once dubbed the “Trump of the Tropics,” with 51.9% of the vote..